 Fermentation depends on how warmer the room is.
 I store my batter in my turned off oven or microwave.
-I let the oven light stay on for an hour.
+Let the oven light stay on for an hour.

-The longer the batter stays outside, it will become sourer.
+The longer the batter stays outside, it will become sour.
 If you don't plan on making dosa, transfer the dosa batter into the refrigerator.

 If you are in a hurry, you can soak the urad daal in warm water and grind it within an hour or two.

 I ideally soak daal in the morning and grind in the evening so that batter is ready by morning, or else I soak daal in the evening and grind in the morning so that batter is ready by evening.
 Time management I say 🙂

 Once the batter is fermented, you can also freeze it.
 To thaw, transfer into the refrigerator 6-8 hours before you want to make dosa.